peterkmurphy/trains/README.md

 	python trains.py [graph_description]

+(Without an argument, the program does unit testing)

 In JavaScript, run:

 	node trains.js [graph_description]

+(Without an argument, the program also does unit testing, with unit.js required.)

 In Go, run:

 	go run trains.go [graph_description]

+(I haven't got around to add unit testing.)

 In each case, you have sample files that contain the graph description (graph1.txt, graph2.txt, graph3.txt and graph4.txt).

 The problem